 Well, it was December in Canada.
 It was cold outside, and I didn’t have a toque, a hoodie, or a scarf.
 I had been looking for something warm for my head, too.
 I just hadn’t found the right item yet.

 I offered to give the balaclava to the cops.
 They politely declined.
 We had a chat.
 They could tell I was not a criminal and told me to keep my face uncovered.
 With that, they sent me on my way, and I threw out the balaclava as soon as I got home.

 Because of an unfortunate fashion choice, I got pulled over for walking.
 I haven’t had a balaclava since then.

 Everybody makes mistakes, including cops and including me.
 What are the lessons learned?

-Have high beams on when it’s dark out, when there are no streetlights or other sources of light present, when you’re driving fast enough to need them on, and when there are absolutely no other vehicles around.
+Have high beams on when it’s dark out, when there are no streetlights or other sources of light present, when you’re driving fast enough to need them on, and when there are no other vehicles around.

-Give a cop a good enough look at you so they can see that you are in fact not a wanted criminal.
+Give a cop a good enough look at you so they can see that you are not a wanted criminal.
 That includes having all the car windows clear of any snow and ice.